nikosuenderhauf/roboticvisionchallenges/object-detection.md

 ## Participation and Presentation of Results
 We maintain two evaluation servers on [Codalab](http://www.codalab.org):
    * An **ongoing evaluation** server with a public leaderboard that remains open year-round and can be used to benchmark your algorithm, e.g. for paper submissions.
+It contains a validation dataset, and a test-dev dataset (coming soon).
    * A **competition evaluation** server that will only be available before competitions we organise at major computer vision and robotics conferences.